 No matter where you are or what size your business, having engaged employees matters.
 Multiple studies have shown that motivation, productivity and retention are all impacted by how engaged your employees are.
 However, according to research by Gallup, a whopping 85% of employees worldwide are not engaged in their jobs.

-If you’re not providing the opportunity for staff to be listened to and the employee experience improved, you also run the risk of employees voicing their grievances on social media or review sites like Glassdoor, which can negatively impact your business.
+If you’re not providing the opportunity for staff to be listened to and the employee experience improved, you also run the risk of employees leaving, increased sick days and people voicing their grievances on social media or review sites like Glassdoor, which can negatively impact your business.

 The challenge with employee engagement

-According to the latest research from HR.com, their ‘State of Employee Engagement Report 2019’ states that 93% of HR professionals now recognise this link between engagement and employee performance, so more than ever it is clear that organisations must have a clear strategy and company goals in place to truly invest in their people.
+According to the latest research from Deloitte their ‘The Worker-Employer Relationship Disrupted’ states that 68% of executives agreed that workforce strategies will be more customised in the future to individual needs, so more than ever it is clear that organisations must have a clear strategy and company goals in place to truly invest in their people.

-But, as a relatively new concept, uncertainty around what employee engagement is accounts for the difficulty many company boards have had in understanding its importance – if you don’t know exactly what you are supposed to be measuring, how can you be sure you are improving it, let alone be certain that it will have a positive impact on the bottom line?
+But uncertainty around what employee engagement is, and how to ensure everyone’s individual needs are met accounts for the difficulty many company boards have had in understanding its importance – if you don’t know exactly what you are supposed to be measuring, how can you be sure you are improving it, let alone be certain that it will have a positive impact on the bottom line?

 Benefits to business of an engaged workforce